Try a Free Live AI Golf Lesson TRY FREE

 How Posture Affects the Golf Swing

-Posture is probably one of the most underrated aspects of the golf swing and few things are more important than having good posture at address.
+Golf posture is probably one of the most underrated aspects of the golf swing, and few things are more critical than achieving good posture at address.

-The simple positioning of the scapula drastically affects the golfer's ability to do all of these...
+The simple positioning of the scapula (shoulder blade) drastically affects the golfer's ability to accomplish all of the following...

-• set the club in the proper position at the top of the swing,
+• set the club in the correct position at the top of the swing,

 • grip the club properly, and